 According to Algorithm. \ref{S2T code}, we can discuss the time complexity by line: \begin{enumerate} \item Lines 1-2.
-The complexity of initialization of the parameters depends on the largest size parameter, here it is $d^2$.
-Splitting graph by batches is equivalent to traversing the graph, whose complexity is denoted as $|E|$.
+The complexity of initialization of the parameters depends on the largest size parameter, here it is $O(d^2)$.
+Splitting graph by batches is equivalent to traversing the graph, whose complexity is denoted as $O(|E|)$.

 \item Line 5.
 The computation of node representation based on GNN is related to the number of layers and the number of neighbors.
-The complexity of the representation of the previous layer is converted to $d^2$, and the complexity of computing domain information of the current layer is $S^2d^2$.
-Consider the number of layers, the complexity of this part is $lS^2d^2$.
+The complexity of the representation of the previous layer is converted to $O(d^2)$, and the complexity of computing domain information of the current layer is $O(S^2d^2)$.
+Consider the number of layers, the complexity of this part is $O(lS^2d^2)$.

 \item Lines 6-7.
-For each node, the updating of global representation and node representation have the same complexity, i.e., $d$.
+For each node, the updating of global representation and node representation have the same complexity, i.e., $O(d)$.

 \item Line 8.
-The complexity of calculating global parameter needs to consider the structure of FiLM layer, which can be denoted as $d^2$.
+The complexity of calculating global parameter needs to consider the structure of FiLM layer, which can be denoted as $O(d^2)$.

 \item Lines 9-11.
-The optimization of the loss function is divided into two steps.
+The optimization is divided into two steps.
 Firstly, the results of each part of the loss function are calculated by forward propagation, and then the model parameters are optimized by back propagation.
-The complexity of forward propagation is $QS^3d^3$, the complexity of back propagation is $d^2$.
+The complexity of forward propagation is $O(QS^3d^3)$, the complexity of back propagation is $O(d^2)$.

 \end{enumerate}